apache/ratis/ratis-docs/src/site/markdown/start/index.md

 }
 ```

-When loading it, we could use `ObjectInputStream` to deserialize it.
-Remember that we also need to implement `initialize` and `reinitialize` method, so that the state machine will be correctly initialized.
+When loading it,
+we could use `ObjectInputStream` to deserialize it.
+Remember that we also need to implement `initialize` and `reinitialize` method,
+so that the state machine will be correctly initialized.

 ## Build and Start a RaftServer
-In order to build a raft cluster, each node must start a `RaftServer` instance, which is responsible for communicating to each other through Raft protocol.
+In order to build a raft cluster,
+each node must start a `RaftServer` instance,
+which is responsible for communicating to each other through Raft protocol.

-It's important to keep in mind that, each raft server knows exactly how many raft peers are in the cluster, and what are the addresses of them.
+It's important to keep in mind that,
+each raft server knows exactly how many raft peers are in the cluster,
+and what are the addresses of them.
 In this example, we'll set a 3 node cluster.
+For simplicity,
-For simplicity, each peer listens to specific port on the same machine, and we can define the addresses of the cluster in a configuration file:
+each peer listens to specific port on the same machine,
+and we can define the addresses of the cluster in a configuration file:

 ```properties
 raft.server.address.list=127.0.0.1:10024,127.0.0.1:10124,127.0.0.1:11124
 ```

-We name those peers as 'n-0', 'n-1' and 'n-2', and then we can create a `RaftGroup` instance representing them.
-Since they are immutable, we'll put them in the `Constant` class:
+We name those peers as 'n-0', 'n-1' and 'n-2',
+and then we will create a `RaftGroup` instance representing them.
+Since they are immutable,
+we'll put them in the `Constant` class:

 ```java
 public final class Constants {